-Luna has provided to Sandstorm a completion guarantee under which Luna may be required to return a portion of the \$17.8 million upfront payment if, within 30 months from the date that Sandstorm makes the upfront payment to Luna, the Aurizona Project has not produced a minimum of 12,500 ounces of gold in any consecutive three month period.
+Luna has provided to Sandstorm a completion guarantee under which Luna may be required to return a portion of the \$17.8 million upfront payment if by April 16, 2012, the Aurizona Project has not produced a minimum of 12,500 ounces of gold in any consecutive three month period.

-If Luna decides to develop an underground mine on the Aurizona Project (the "Aurizona Underground Mine"), the Company has the right to purchase 17% of the gold from the underground mine at a per-ounce price equal to the lesser of \$500 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
-If

-Sandstorm elects to exercise its right to purchase gold from Luna's Underground Mine, Sandstorm will be required to pay 17% of the capital expenditures incurred to determine the economic viability and to construct the mine.
+If Luna decides to develop an underground mine on the Aurizona Project (the "Aurizona Underground Mine"), the Company has the right to purchase 17% of the gold from the Aurizona Underground Mine at a per-ounce price equal to the lesser of \$500 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+If Sandstorm elects to exercise its right to purchase gold from the Aurizona Underground Mine, Sandstorm will be required to pay 17% of the capital expenditures incurred to determine the economic viability and to construct the mine.

-SANTA ELENA ACQUISITION
+SANTA ELENA VPP AGREEMENT

-On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest's open-pit Santa Elena Project, located in Mexico, for \$12.0 million and 3,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena project, located in Mexico (the "Santa Elena Project"), for \$12.0 million and 3,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
 The upfront cash payment and the shares will be released to SilverCrest upon satisfaction of certain funding conditions including the requirement that SilverCrest shall have sufficient financing to build and operate the Santa Elena Project.

 The Santa Elena Project will operate as a conventional open pit, heap leach gold-silver operation.
-The operating mine life is expected to be a minimum of eight years with an additional two years of leaching post cessation of mining activity.
-Over the operating mine life, average annual metal production is expected to be approximately 30,000 ounces of gold and 500,000 ounces of silver.
+The operating mine life is expected to be a minimum of eight years with two years of leaching post cessation of mining activity.
+Over the operating mine life, average annual metal production is expected to exceed 30,000 ounces of gold and 500,000 ounces of silver.
 For further details regarding the Santa Elena Project, refer to the NI 43-101 Technical Report, available under the Company's profile at www.sedar.com.